General slow-roll inflation in $f(R)$ gravity under the Palatini approach: Conclusions

-DS-CG is funded by the University of Valladolid (Spain).
-The work was partially financially supported by the Ministry of Education and Science of the Republic of Kazakhstan, Grant No.AP08052034
+\acknowledgments{DS-CG is acknowledges support from the University of Valladolid (Spain).
+The work was financially supported by the Ministry of Education and Science of the Republic of Kazakhstan, Grant No. AP08052034.}